vivekbharadwaj/sql/README.md

 # sql
 Some interesting sql scripts and functions that i create or come across
-- clean up a table with multiple redundant file loads using LEAD and partition
+- clean up a table with multiple redundant file loads using LEAD and partition (SQL Server 2008)